dibyendumajumdar/programming/prioritization.md

 I now like to think that we programmers need to think of ourselves as Builders, like the ones you employ to improve your home.
 When you employ a Builder, you tell him or her what your requirements are, and the Builder gives you a timeframe and estimate.
-Ultimately will you hire a Builder who doesn't try to understand what you want, and then overspends resources and time to then cost you twice the amount you had allocated for the home improvement?
+Ultimately will you hire a Builder who doesn't try to understand what you want, and then overspends resources and time to cost you twice the amount you had allocated for the home improvement?
 I wouldn't want such a Builder.
 And as programmers we need to be like the Builder that you would want to hire.